Meiji Yasuda Life Insurance Co Buys 14,374 Shares of CSX Co. (NASDAQ:CSX)

-Meiji Yasuda Life Insurance Co raised its stake in shares of CSX Co.
-(NASDAQ:CSX) by 200.0% during the 2nd quarter, according to the company in its most recent filing with the SEC.
-The firm owned 21,561 shares of the transportation company’s stock after purchasing an additional 14,374 shares during the quarter.
-Meiji Yasuda Life Insurance Co’s holdings in CSX were worth $692,000 as of its most recent filing with the SEC.
+Meiji Yasuda Life Insurance Co raised its stake in CSX Co.
+(NASDAQ:CSX) by 200.0% during the second quarter, according to the company in its most recent Form 13F filing with the SEC.
+The institutional investor owned 21,561 shares of the transportation company’s stock after buying an additional 14,374 shares during the quarter.
+Meiji Yasuda Life Insurance Co’s holdings in CSX were worth $692,000 at the end of the most recent reporting period.

-Other large investors also recently bought and sold shares of the company.
-Hoylecohen LLC acquired a new position in CSX in the first quarter valued at about $550,000.
-FIL Ltd raised its stake in shares of CSX by 56.6% during the first quarter.
-FIL Ltd now owns 90,055 shares of the transportation company’s stock worth $8,683,000 after buying an additional 32,535 shares during the last quarter.
-Arrowstreet Capital Limited Partnership bought a new stake in shares of CSX during the first quarter worth approximately $20,440,000.
-Caisse DE Depot ET Placement DU Quebec raised its stake in shares of CSX by 11.2% during the first quarter.
-Caisse DE Depot ET Placement DU Quebec now owns 97,924 shares of the transportation company’s stock worth $9,442,000 after buying an additional 9,877 shares during the last quarter.
-Finally, Stephens Inc. AR increased its stake in CSX by 0.7% in the first quarter.
-Stephens Inc. AR now owns 32,728 shares of the transportation company’s stock valued at $3,156,000 after purchasing an additional 233 shares in the last quarter.
-Institutional investors own 73.01% of the company’s stock.
+Other institutional investors and hedge funds also recently made changes to their positions in the company.
+AlphaCrest Capital Management LLC lifted its stake in CSX by 359.8% in the second quarter.
+AlphaCrest Capital Management LLC now owns 267,237 shares of the transportation company’s stock valued at $8,573,000 after buying an additional 209,123 shares in the last quarter.
+Public Sector Pension Investment Board lifted its position in shares of CSX by 1,629.6% in the second quarter.
+Public Sector Pension Investment Board now owns 1,247,187 shares of the transportation company’s stock worth $40,010,000 after purchasing an additional 1,175,078 shares in the last quarter.
+Duff & Phelps Investment Management Co. bought a new stake in shares of CSX in the second quarter worth $32,319,000.
+Connors Investor Services Inc. bought a new stake in shares of CSX in the second quarter worth $1,590,000.
+Finally, CWM Advisors LLC lifted its position in shares of CSX by 220.5% in the second quarter.
+CWM Advisors LLC now owns 165,624 shares of the transportation company’s stock worth $5,313,000 after purchasing an additional 113,946 shares in the last quarter.
+73.01% of the stock is currently owned by hedge funds and other institutional investors.

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, December 15th.
-Shareholders of record on Tuesday, November 30th will be issued a dividend of $0.093 per share.
-The ex-dividend date of this dividend is Monday, November 29th.
-This represents a $0.37 annualized dividend and a yield of 1.04%.
-CSX’s payout ratio is 30.33%.

-Several brokerages have commented on CSX.
-Atlantic Securities began coverage on shares of CSX in a research note on Monday, July 12th.
-They issued an “overweight” rating and a $40.00 target price for the company.
-Raymond James upped their price target on shares of CSX from $36.00 to $38.00 and gave the company an “outperform” rating in a report on Thursday, October 21st.
-Cowen upped their price target on shares of CSX from $32.00 to $35.00 and gave the company a “market perform” rating in a report on Thursday, July 22nd.
-Susquehanna upped their price target on shares of CSX from $38.00 to $40.00 and gave the company a “positive” rating in a report on Thursday, October 21st.
-Finally, UBS Group increased their target price on shares of CSX from $37.00 to $38.00 and gave the stock a “buy” rating in a report on Thursday, July 22nd.
-One investment analyst has rated the stock with a sell rating, six have issued a hold rating and fourteen have issued a buy rating to the stock.
-Based on data from MarketBeat, the company presently has an average rating of “Buy” and an average price target of $36.35.
+A number of brokerages have recently commented on CSX.
+TD Securities boosted their price objective on shares of CSX from $39.00 to $41.00 and gave the stock a “buy” rating in a research report on Thursday, October 21st.
+Evercore ISI reissued a “buy” rating and issued a $34.00 price objective on shares of CSX in a research report on Friday, September 24th.
+Citigroup reissued a “buy” rating and issued a $42.00 price objective (up previously from $38.00) on shares of CSX in a research report on Thursday, October 21st.
+Atlantic Securities initiated coverage on shares of CSX in a research report on Monday, July 12th.
+They issued an “overweight” rating and a $40.00 price objective on the stock.
+Finally, Deutsche Bank Aktiengesellschaft boosted their target price on shares of CSX from $38.00 to $41.00 and gave the stock a “buy” rating in a report on Friday, October 22nd.
+One research analyst has rated the stock with a sell rating, six have issued a hold rating and fourteen have assigned a buy rating to the company.
+Based on data from MarketBeat.com, the stock currently has an average rating of “Buy” and an average price target of $36.35.

+CSX (NASDAQ:CSX) last released its quarterly earnings data on Tuesday, October 19th.
+The transportation company reported $0.43 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.38 by $0.05.
+The firm had revenue of $3.29 billion for the quarter, compared to the consensus estimate of $3.06 billion.
+CSX had a net margin of 30.26% and a return on equity of 25.51%.
+The company’s quarterly revenue was up 24.3% on a year-over-year basis.
+During the same period in the previous year, the company earned $0.32 earnings per share.
+As a group, equities research analysts expect that CSX Co. will post 1.55 earnings per share for the current year.

+The firm also recently announced a quarterly dividend, which will be paid on Wednesday, December 15th.
+Stockholders of record on Tuesday, November 30th will be given a $0.093 dividend.
+The ex-dividend date is Monday, November 29th.
+This represents a $0.37 dividend on an annualized basis and a dividend yield of 1.04%.
+CSX’s payout ratio is presently 30.33%.

-In other news, EVP Nathan D. Goldman sold 57,793 shares of CSX stock in a transaction on Friday, October 22nd.
-The shares were sold at an average price of $34.94, for a total value of $2,019,287.42.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, Director John J. Zillmer sold 15,000 shares of CSX stock in a transaction on Tuesday, August 24th.
-The shares were sold at an average price of $33.54, for a total transaction of $503,100.00.
+In related news, EVP Nathan D. Goldman sold 57,793 shares of the company’s stock in a transaction dated Friday, October 22nd.
+The shares were sold at an average price of $34.94, for a total transaction of $2,019,287.42.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, Director John J. Zillmer sold 15,000 shares of the stock in a transaction dated Tuesday, August 24th.
+The stock was sold at an average price of $33.54, for a total transaction of $503,100.00.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 272,815 shares of company stock valued at $8,991,057.
-Company insiders own 0.60% of the company’s stock.
+In the last three months, insiders sold 272,815 shares of company stock valued at $8,991,057.
+0.60% of the stock is currently owned by company insiders.

 CSX Company Profile